chinapedia/wikipedia.abstract.en/Page/Silicon_Valley.md

 Diversity

-Valencia_Hotel,_Santana_Row,_SJ_02.jpgs outside the Hotel Valencia, in Santana Row, San Jose.]]
+s outside the Hotel Valencia, in Santana Row, San Jose.]]
 In November 2006, the University of California, Davis released a report analyzing business leadership by women within the state.[71]
 The report showed that although 103 of the 400 largest public companies headquartered in California were located in Santa Clara County (the most of all counties), only 8.8% of Silicon Valley companies had women CEOs.[72]
 This was the lowest percentage in the state.[73]
 (San Francisco County had 19.2% and Marin County had 18.5%.)[74]

 Silicon Valley tech leadership positions are occupied almost exclusively by men.[75]
 This is also represented in the number of new companies founded by women as well as the number of women-lead startups that receive venture capital funding.
 Wadhwa said he believes that a contributing factor is a lack of parental encouragement to study science and engineering.[76]
 He also cited a lack of women role models and noted that most famous tech leaders—like Bill Gates, Steve Jobs, and Mark Zuckerberg—are men.[77]